Fact-checked

 • Hawaiian rose seeds contain lysergic acid amides, as well as a large number of psychotropic components.

-Spice may include such substances:
+Spice may include the following substances:

 • phenylethylamines (analogues of amphetamines MDMA, mescaline);